JLeuze/Meteor-Slides/readme.txt

 === Meteor Slides ===
 Contributors: jleuze
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=mail%40jleuze%2ecom&item_name=Meteor%20Slides%20Donation&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8
-Tags: slide, slides, slider, slideshow, image, custom post types, jquery Requires at least: 3.3
+Tags: custom post types, image, jquery, responsive, slide, slider, slides, slideshow Requires at least: 3.3
-Tested up to: 3.3.1
+Tested up to: 3.3.2
 Stable tag: 1.5

-Meteor Slides makes it simple to create slideshows with WordPress by adding a custom post type for slides.
+Easily create responsive slideshows with WordPress that are mobile friendly and simple to customize.

 == Description ==

-Easily create slideshows and publish them with a shortcode or widget.
-The slideshows are powered by [jQuery Cycle](http://jquery.malsup.com/cycle/) and have over twenty transition styles to choose from.
+Meteor Slides makes it simple to create slideshows and publish them with a shortcode, widget, or template tag.
+The slideshows scale with responsive and fluid themes to fit any device and have touch support.
+Powered by [jQuery Cycle](http://jquery.malsup.com/cycle/) with over twenty transition styles to choose from.

 = Meteor Slides Homepage =